JVDM022/Folder-Rename-for-JPG-to-UP1/README.md

 ### **V3 (Projected Long-term Solution)**
 - **Current Work**: Actively working on V3.
-- **Projected Solution**: V3 will automatically sort the data and place any extra patterns into a subfolder, eliminating the need for manual adjustments.
+- **Projected Solution**: V3 will automatically sort the JPG and place needed ones into a subfolder and any extra patterns into another subfolder, eliminating the need for manual adjustments.

 ---